DataDog/substrait-explain/.github/ISSUE_TEMPLATE/bug_report.md

 ## Description

-Brief description of the bug.
+A clear and concise description of what the bug is.

 ## Steps to Reproduce

-1.
-2.
-3.
+List the steps to reproduce the issue.

+## Expected Behavior

+What did you expect to happen?

-## Expected vs Actual Behavior
+## Actual Behavior

-**Expected:**
-**Actual:**
+What actually happened?
+Include any error messages.

 ## Environment

-- Rust version: `rustc --version`
-- OS:
-- substrait-explain version:
+What OS, Rust version, and substrait-explain version are you using?

 ## Additional Context

-Include any relevant Substrait plans, error messages, or stack traces.
+Anything else that might help us understand or reproduce the issue? (e.g., logs, screenshots, example plans)